PacMenOrganizationLLC/Harness/pacmen_proposal.md

   - Tuesday 1:30-3:30pm
   - Friday 11:30am-1:30pm
   - Activities/Tasks
-    - Review assignments, updates, and features
+    - Review assignments, updates, and feature requests
+      - Can request features anytime via teams or word of mouth.
+Approve/deny requests during team meeting.
+        - If approved, add to backlog
     - Plan and design features/organization
+    - Set goals
     - Delegate tasks
     - Troubleshoot
   - Weekly Scrum meeting on Tuesdays
-    - Tuesday - weekly standup lead by SM to review the previous week and assign tasks to accomplish within the next 7 days.
+    - Tuesday - weekly standup lead by SM to review the previous week's goals and task.
+SM assigns new ones to accomplish within the next 7 days.
-    - Friday - review progress on tasks and resolve blocks
+    - Friday - review progress on tasks/goals and resolve blocks
     - Finishing tasks early - ask team members if they need help.
 If they don't, ask the SM what other tasks on the backlog you should do.
   - Sprint length of 1 week
   - A story is a description of a feature or bug and how it benefits the user.
 A story is in progress when it gets assigned to a user, in review when a pull request has been made, and complete when a pull request has been reviewed and merged into the master branch.
+Update backlog as it moves.
   - Swap scrum master every week (alphabetical first name)
   - In case of individual abscence, spend 2 hours working individually.
 It is your responsibility to get the rundown of events from someone else.
 - Subteam